ARMmbed/mbed_OS_API_Docs/docs/APIs/interfaces/digital/CAN.md

 # CAN

-CAN or Controller-Area Network is a bus standard designed to allow microcontrollers and devices to communicate with each other without a host computer.
+CAN or Controller-Area Network is a bus standard that allows microcontrollers and devices to communicate with each other without going through a host computer.

 ## Hello World!

-This example sends from one CAN bus (can1) an counter while it is listen on the other CAN bus (can2) to receive a packet.
+This example sends a counter from one CAN bus (can1) and listens for a packet on the other CAN bus (can2).
 Each bus controller should be connected to a CAN bus transceiver.
 These should be connected together at a CAN bus.

 ```
 #include "mbed.h"